Sub-chassis and Suspension

 I did not have enough time to spend with the turntable to assess the effect that the new components have.
 However, another LP12 owner has had all of these components installed and he claims a dramatically reduced noisefloor.
 Less noise is always a good thing.

-You can have a look at the installation process here or below.
+You can have a look at the installation process here.

 You can read TNT Audio's review as well as a review by the late Deon Schoeman of AVSA Magazine.